busterswt/lisaem/README.md

 ### Cross compiling

 Cross compiling is possible by passing the -arch=xxx option to the top level build.sh script.
 This is how PPC binaries are built on an i386 10.5 VM.

-(Sadly I could not get a wxWidgets 3.x compiled properly for macos x 10.4 - this would have been nice due to the ability of 10.4 to run classic macos 9 and earlier applications, which would have made a nice environment for running many classic apps, including Lisa Office Systems.
-If you find a way to get wxWidgets 3.0.2 or 3.0.4 on 10.4 please let me know.)

 ### Compressing binaries with UPX